bienz2/blog/_posts/2025-05-05-github-classroom.md

 ```

-    e.
-Add any template files to the outermost folder.
+10. Add any template files to the outermost folder.
 For instance, for Homework 1, I give students two files that they are to complete during the assignment:

 ```
 #include "src.hpp"

 // Fill in this method to complete Homework 1, Part 1